paramrathour/blog/pages/_posts/2024-07-16-hunter-hunter-little-things.md

 #### [Zebro]({{ page.url_fandom_hxh }}/Zebro)
 ![](/022-11-30.jpg)
 _Episode [22]({{ page.url_fandom_hxh }}/Episode_22_(2011))_
-Even the Zoldyck family's janitor was aware of Nen, as can be seen from the aura around him and a suspiciously similar procedure as below.
+Even the Zoldyck family's janitor was aware of Nen, as can be seen from the aura around him and a suspiciously similar procedure as shown below.

 <span id="wing">
 As it happens, Master [Wing]({{ page.url_fandom_hxh }}/Wing) did similar routines to confirm the above cases as valid Nen uses.